 The vast majority of our translators have a track record of producing consistent high-quality work for us over several years.

-Next feature: Our 2nd translator review process – Go there
+Next Key: Our 2nd translator review process – Go there

 2. Our second translator review process – it’s best practice for a reason!

 Everyone makes mistakes occasionally, even the most conscientious and talented translators.

 To overcome this, we have a second translator review the initial translation.
 This review is spelled out as best practice in international translation standards, and rigorously followed by quality-focused translation companies like us.

 However in most translation companies, the process involves the reviewer simply making whatever changes they want and finalising the text, without consulting the original translator.

 In our process the second translator suggests changes that the original translator then considers, and they collaborate to arrive at final wording.